shanecrinion/MendelianRandomisation_Psych_Sleep_eQTL/README.md

 # Mendelian randomization analysis using GWAS and eQTL data to investigate the relationship between chronotype and neuropsychiatric disorders and their molecular basis

-This repository outlines the Mendelain randomisation analyses I completed during my PhD, leading to a publication in American Journal of Medical Genetics (2024).
+This repository outlines the Mendelian Randomisation analyses I completed during my PhD, leading to a publication in American Journal of Medical Genetics (2024).

 *Abstract:*